joaocarlosalves/simple-localstorage/README.md

 ## What is that?

-Tiny "LS" Local Storage it's just a HTML5/JS Local Storage "things" to store and get stuff!
+Tiny "TLS" Local Storage it's just a HTML5/JS Local Storage "things" to store and get stuff!
 <br/>

 ## Installing